Task Tokens: A Flexible Approach to Adapting Behavior Foundation Models: Abstract

 \section{Abstract}

-Recent advancements in imitation learning have led to transformer-based behavior foundation models (BFMs) that enable multi-modal, human-like control for humanoid agents.
+Recent advancements in imitation learning for robotic control have led to transformer-based behavior foundation models (BFMs) that enable multi-modal, human-like control for humanoid agents.
+These models generate solutions when conditioned on high-level goals or prompts, for example, walking to a coordinate when conditioned on the position of the robot's pelvis.
 While excelling at zero-shot generation of robust behaviors, BFMs often require meticulous prompt engineering for specific tasks, potentially yielding suboptimal results.
-We introduce "Task Tokens", a method to effectively tailor BFMs to specific tasks while preserving their flexibility.
-Our approach leverages the transformer architecture of BFMs to learn a new task-specific encoder through reinforcement learning, keeping the original BFM frozen.
-This allows incorporation of user-defined priors, balancing reward design and prompt engineering.
-By training a task encoder to map observations to tokens, used as additional BFM inputs, we guide performance improvement while maintaining the model's diverse control characteristics.
+In this work, we introduce ``Task Tokens'' - a method to effectively tailor BFMs to specific tasks while preserving their flexibility.
+Our approach integrates naturally within the transformer architecture of BFMs.
+Task Tokens trains a task-specific encoder (tokenizer), with the original BFM remaining untouched.
+Our method reduces trainable parameters per task by up to $\times 125$ and converges up to $\times 6$ faster compared to standard baselines.
+In addition, by keeping the original BFM unchanged, Task Tokens enables utilizing the pre-existing encoders.
+This allows incorporating user-defined priors, balancing reward design and prompt engineering.
 We demonstrate Task Tokens' efficacy across various tasks, including out-of-distribution scenarios, and show their compatibility with other prompting modalities.
 Our results suggest that Task Tokens offer a promising approach for adapting BFMs to specific control tasks while retaining their generalization capabilities.